Norditech-AB/STELLA/docs/_build/html/_sources/Getting_Started.rst.txt

     stella serve

-.. seealso:: If you encounter issues starting the server, refer to the :doc:`Troubleshooting` guide for common problems and solutions.

 Step 6: Explore and create in the CLI
 --------------------------------------
 Open a **new terminal window** and run `stella` to move into the CLI.
 This will open a Python shell with the STELLA environment loaded.
 You can now explore the framework and create your own agents.